openconnectivityfoundation/raml2doc/README.md

  the file entities.py needs to be replaced with the supplied version. the file parser.py needs to be replaced with the supplied version.

- Note that the parse tree is changed if an (newer) version of pyraml is installed.
+ note that the pyramloic directory contains these changes.

 - jsonschema
 pip install jsonschema